vueuse/vueuse/packages/shared/syncRef/index.md

   immediate?: boolean
 }
 ```

-Example using `{ flush: 'pre' }` so the target reference is updated at the end of the current "tick" before rendering starts.
+When setting `{ flush: 'pre' }`, the target reference will be updated at [the end of the current "tick"](https://v3.vuejs.org/guide/reactivity-computed-watchers.html#effect-flush-timing) before rendering starts.

 ```ts
 import { syncRef } from '@vueuse/core'